 Comprehensive Medically Assisted Detox

 Waismann Method Rapid Detox is a medically assisted detox procedure for opioid use disorder.
 It involves sedation from a board-certified anesthesiologist along with FDA-approved medication administration.
 The anesthesiologist combines IV sedation with opioid antagonists to clear the receptor sites.
 Rapid detox helps to reduce and alleviate opioid withdrawal symptoms and cravings.
 It also blocks opioid effects in the event of relapse.
-Waismann Method Rapid Detox helps to reverse the effects of chronic opioid use on the nervous system.
+Waismann Method Rapid Detoxification Center helps to reverse the effects of chronic opioid use on the nervous system.
 Restoring the nervous system takes time; medically assisted sedation detox facilitates this process while modulating and reducing the heightened anxiety that often accompanies withdrawal symptoms.

 Waismann Method: A Level Above the Rest